MFA in Creative Writing

 To be eligible for full admission to the program, students must have a 2.75 undergraduate GPA or a 3.0 GPA on the last 60 hours.
 Graduate coursewoork will be considered in the last 60 hours, and students who have completed a graduate degree will be evaluated on the GPA of that degree.
 Students with a lower GPA may be considered for conditional admission.
 Students admitted conditionally are not eligible for financial aid until the condition has been lifted, usually after the first successful semester or at least 6 hours of graduate study with a B or higher in all classes.

-The final deadline for Fall 2019 admission is June 30.
-The deadline for Spring 2020 is December 1, and there will be a priority deadline of March 1 for Fall 2019 applicants.
-Those who apply before the priority deadline will be considered first; others may still apply until June 30 and will be considered on a space-available basis.
+Our priority deadline for Fall applicants is March 1, after which we may continue to review applications as long as space is available.
+The final deadline for Fall admission is June 30.
+The deadline for Spring admission is December 1.
 We anticipate accepting about 10-15 students per year to keep the program size manageable.
 Scholarship aid is limited and priority will be given to early applicants.
 Those interested in financial assistance must submit a Graduate Studies Scholarship Application.
 These may be submitted with the application or after the fact.
 Students should also fill out the FAFSA application, since they may qualify for federal student loans or student work-study awards.

 For more information on the application process, including the writing sample, letter of intent, and letters of recommendation, see our Guide for Applicants to our MFA Program.
 Though it discusses our program, it may be a benefit to anyone thinking about a Creative Writing MFA.